Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 I had someone email recently asking me why I didn’t have more cookie recipes on the site.
 I’d say low carb cookies are the hardest to get right.
 They take a lot of testing and trials, and I usually get frustrated long before I ever get to the point I want.
 But I love cookies.
 I would say I would take a cookie over a piece of cheesecake any day, so long as the cookie was GOOD.
 So are these frosted keto sugar cookies good?
 Yes, yes, they are!

-These cookies are soft and cake-like and melt in your mouth.
-They are not overly dry, but they are not moist, chewy cookies either, they land somewhere in between.
+These keto cookies are soft and cake-like and melt in your mouth.
+They are not overly dry, but they are not moist, chewy cookies either, they land somewhere in between, just like traditional sugar cookies!
 The sprinkles on the top are also low carb and keto-friendly, and if you want the recipe, you can hop on over to this post.

 The frosting is a half-sweet cream cheese whipped topping that I feel compliments them very well.